-(a) is entered into only by companies each of which is, in respect of every one of the others, an affiliate; or
+(a) is entered into only by parties each of which is, in respect of every one of the others, an affiliate;

-(b) is between federal financial institutions and is described in subsection 49(1).
+(b) is between federal financial institutions and is described in subsection 49(1); or

 Marginal note:Common law principles — regulated conduct